vishalbelsare/memori/examples/README.md

 **Simple memory recording and context injection**

 Shows how to:
-- Initialize Memoriai with basic settings
+- Initialize Memori with basic settings
 - Enable universal memory recording
 - See context automatically injected across conversations